erezgeva/libptpmgmt/clkmgr/TEST_clkmgr.md

     clkmgr_c_test
     ```

-# How to test:
+# How to Test

 Operation Flow of Clock Manager:
 ![Operation Flow of Clock Manager](./image/operation_flow.png)
 __Figure 1 - Operation Flow of Clock Manager__

-# Test Steps:
+# Test Steps

-1. For Multi Domain user need to create vclock in order to support multi domain:
+1. For Multi Domain users need to create vclock in order to support multi-domain:
     Create vclock:
     ```bash
     echo <number of vclock> > /sys/class/net/<interface name>/device/ptp/<ptp pin>/n_vclocks
     ```
-    Verify if vclock created successful:
+    Verify if vclock is created successfully:
     ```bash
     udevadm info /dev/ptp*
     ```

 2. Run the ptp4l services on both DUT and link partner:
-    Before start ptp4l services, user need to prepare the configuration file
+    Before starting ptp4l services, user needs to prepare the configuration file
     accordingly.
-There are two types of ptp4l service, which is ptp4l CMLDS service
+There are two types of ptp4l service, which are ptp4l CMLDS service
     and ptp4l domains service.
-Each type of service have their own set of
+Each type of service has its own set of
-    configuration file.
-Below are some MUST have parameters example that needed
+    configuration files.
+Below are some MUST-HAVE parameters examples that are needed
     specifically for Clock Manager:
     1. Example of ptp4l CMLDS service's configuration:
     ```bash